sauvikchatterjee07/Trees/README.md

 - 3rd May - 94.
 Binary Tree Inorder Traversal ITERATIVE
 - 9th May - 104.
 Maximum Depth of Binary Tree
 - 9th May - 110.
 Balanced Binary Tree
+- 10th May - 543.
+Diameter of Binary Tree